sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 }
 ```

-With all that we'll end up with something like this.
+With all that, we'll end up with something like this.

 ![./light-in-scene.png](./light-in-scene.png)

 ## Ambient Lighting

 Light has a tendency to bounce around before entering our eyes.
 That's why you can see in areas that are in shadow.
 Actually modeling this interaction is computationally expensive, so we cheat.
-We define an ambient lighting value that stands in for the light bouncing of other parts of the scene to light our objects.
+We define an ambient lighting value that stands for the light bouncing off other parts of the scene to light our objects.

 The ambient part is based on the light color as well as the object color.
 We've already added our `light_bind_group`, so we just need to use it in our shader.
 In `shader.wgsl`, add the following below the texture uniforms.